sunfishcode/mustang/README.md

 the things used by Rust's `std` and popular crates.
 Some parts of Relibc are implemented in C, while c-scape is implemented entirely in Rust.

 c-scape is also similar to [steed].
-See the Mustang README.md for details.
+See the [Background] for details.

 The most significant thing that makes c-scape unique though is its design as a set of wrappers around Rust crates with Rust interfaces.
 C ABI compatibility is